Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Categories of objects defined over finite fields

-We denote by~$\Dd(G)$ and~$\Pp(G)$\nomenclature{$\Dd(G)$}{subcategory of $\Der(G_{\bar{k}})$ of objects defined over finite field} \nomenclature{$\Pp(G)$}{subcategory of $\Perv(G_{\bar{k}})$ of objects defined over finite field} the full subcategories of $\Der(G_{\bar{k}})$ and $\Perv(G_{\bar{k}})$ respectively whose objects are defined over some finite extension of the base field~$k$.
-These categories are stable by direct sum, shifts and duality.
+We denote by~$\Dd(G)$ and~$\Pp(G)$\nomenclature[$D$]{$\Dd(G)$}{subcategory of $\Der(G_{\bar{k}})$ of objects defined over a finite field} \nomenclature[$P$]{$\Pp(G)$}{subcategory of $\Perv(G_{\bar{k}})$ of objects defined over a finite field} the full subcategories of $\Der(G_{\bar{k}})$ and $\Perv(G_{\bar{k}})$ respectively whose objects are defined over some finite extension of the base field~$k$.
+These categories are abelian categories, stable by shifts and duality.
 Moreover, the perverse cohomology sheaves of an object of~$\Dd(G)$ belong to~$\Pp(G)$.